 A key reason why Mab likes to keep creating cosplay for The Division is that in her 3 years of doing it, she has received hundreds of messages from people around the world, telling her that they started to cosplay because of her talents.

 Her friend Max (@wildmax10) is an inspiration to her on multiple levels and she has described him as being “a real-life SHD agent”.
-He helped to put together the back story of Agent Mabeobja: A translator for the worldwide breakout in emergencies.
+He helped to put together the back story of Agent Mabeobja__ which was to be a French interpreter during a severe outbreak in Congo, before being contacted by The Division”.
 In doing so he also gave her WHO documents to include in the photos.

 Being involved with the community Mab has organized and helped co-ordinate multiple community activities.
 Back in 2017, she created a small online event with the hashtag #AgentActivated, which invited people to re-create the moment their agent was activated via a photo.
 From the collected photo’s a community set-up was created with missing person posters, which were then used as a background to take cosplay photos.